 Some platforms are particularly expansive in what they include.
 Roku, along with offering many broad-based sites, also has the anime-focused Crunchyroll ($6.95 per month) and Korean drama site DramaFever (starting at 99 cents monthly).

-Here are some other contenders to ponder:
+Here are some other contenders to ponder.
+All prices may vary:

 BIG BOX CHANNELS